RyanMarcus/wisedb/README.md

 Marcus, Ryan, and Olga Papaemmanouil. "[WiSeDB: A Learning-based Workload Management Advisor for Cloud Databases.](http://arxiv.org/abs/1601.08221)" arXiv preprint arXiv:1601.08221 (technical report, 2016).

 Detailed API documentation can be found [at the Maven-generated site hosted by Brandeis](http://cs.brandeis.edu/~rcmarcus/wisedb/).
+You can also watch a ["chalk talk" about this research presented at HPE Vertica here.](https://www.youtube.com/watch?v=w96jUpQOP1A)

 ## What's it do?